BogdanKandra/car-brand-classification/README.txt

 =============================
 -> Run "preprocessing.py" for:
 	-> Reorganizing and analysing the dataset
-	-> Splitting the data into training and testing sets -> Performing preprocessing on the training and testing sets -> A subsample is also computed and serialized, so that the Keras image data generator will be able to normalize the input images for training
+	-> Splitting the data into training, validation and testing sets -> Performing preprocessing on the training, validation and testing sets -> A subsample is also computed and serialized, so that the Keras image data generator will be able to normalize the input images for training
 -> Upload the newly obtained "training_data" and "pickles" directories to a Google Drive account -> Upload the "notebooks" directory to the same Google Drive account